-The Government Office for Development and European Cohesion Policy (hereinafter GODC) shall take the role of a NFP and Programme Operator (hereinafter PO) for the programme "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" and the programme "Climate Change Mitigation and Adaptation" in line with Article 5.2 of the NOR and EEA Regulations and both MoUs.
-The Head of the Interreg and Financial Mechanisms Office within GODC shall act as the Head of NFP, whereas the Head of the Financial Mechanisms Division within GODC shall act as the Head of PO in order to ensure proper separation of functions.
+The Ministry of Cohesion and Regional Development (hereinafter MCRD) shall take the role of a NFP and Programme Operator (hereinafter PO) for the programme "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" and the programme "Climate Change Mitigation and Adaptation" in line with Article 5.2 of the NOR and EEA Regulations and both MoUs.
+The Head of the Financial Mechanisms Division within the Interreg and Financial Mechanism Office within the Cohesion Directorate within MCRD shall act as the Head of NFP and the Head of PO3.

-While the Interreg and Financial Mechanisms Office shall bear overall responsibility for the functioning of the NFP as a national entity and implement the tasks laid down in 5.1 of this DCMS, the separation of functions among the NFP and PO tasks shall be ensured with functional segregation of duties assigned to Financial Mechanisms Division staff.
+While the Financial Mechanisms Division shall bear overall responsibility for the functioning of the NFP as a national entity and implement the tasks laid down in 5.1 of this DCMS, the separation of functions among the NFP and PO tasks shall be ensured with functional segregation of duties assigned to Financial Mechanisms Division staff.
 The staff involved in the implementation of NFP tasks shall not be involved in the implementation of PO tasks and vice versa.
 These arrangements shall ensure separation of functions and optimal allocation of human resources.